 -Yes, all ingredients must be weighed.
 I used a standard kitchen scale to get precise measurements.

-- If you want to make colorful moon cakes, use gel food dye for best results.
+you want to make colorful moon cakes, use gel food dye for best results.
 Alternatively, you can use matcha, cocoa powder, beet juice, etc. for a natural option.

 - Coconut milk may be subsituted for regular milk for a vegan alternative.